Nokia 5.1

 The Nokia 5.1 is a Nokia-branded mid-range smartphone running the Android operating system.
 It was released in 2018 and is the successor of the Nokia 5.

 Design

 The Nokia 5.1 features a 5.5 inch IPS LCD display, a 2 GHz MediaTek Helio P18 chipset paired with either 2 or 3 GB of RAM and a 16 MP primary camera along with a wide-angle 8 MP front camera.

 The device was initially shipped with Android Oreo, but can be updated to Android 10.

 Reception

 The Nokia 5.1 generally received positive reviews.
-Basil Kronfli of TechRadar and TrustedReviews praised the device for its design and screen, while criticizing the "Occasionally laggy UI, Mediocre camera performance and Bottom-firing mono speaker".
+Basil Kronfli of TechRadar and Trusted Reviews praised the device for its design and screen, while criticizing the "Occasionally laggy UI, Mediocre camera performance and Bottom-firing mono speaker".